 - All applicants must show evidence of computer skills through coursework or self-study prior to the end of the first semester.
 Students may obtain instruction through the NSU Student Microcomputer Laboratory or other training facilities.

-- The applicant who has graduated from a college or university of a country for which English is not the primary language regardless of United States' residency status must do the following:
+- The applicant who has graduated from a college or university of a country for which English is not the primary language, regardless of United States’ residency status, must take the computerized Test of English as a Foreign Language (TOEFL).
+An official set of scores must be sent directly from the Educational Testing Service in Princeton, New Jersey, to NSU’s EPS.